PhilSorgenfrei/ML_models/README.md

 My hope is that somebody might find some of the content useful to progress on their own journey in machine learning

+####credit_card_fraud_detection
+This notebooks attempts to predict fraudulent credit card transactions using a gradient boosted decision tree

 #### predictive_maintenance_aircraft_engines
 This notebooks attempts to predict engine failure events in advance of occuring based on time series sensor data.
 It uses a three-layer LSTM model